What is a Project Metric?

 - KPIs and Metrics at the Project Office Level.

 Using Power BI?
-The BrightWork Power BI Pack for SharePoint is ideal for reporting across project and portfolio sites.
+The BrightWork Power BI Pack for Microsoft SharePoint is ideal for reporting across project and portfolio sites.
+Let’s take a closer look at each element.

 1. Metrics Tiles

-The ‘Metric Tiles’ web part is a customizable, simple way to display metrics anywhere in your project site for increased visibility, such as the homepage.
-Options include % Complete, Open Issues, and Project Completion Dates.
+The ‘Metric Tiles’ web part is a customizable, simple way to display metrics anywhere on your project site for increased visibility, such as the homepage.

 This short video shows metric tiles in action, including configuration options.